sbojorge/urbantrip/README.md

   - in services (Service component)
 3. Asset.js, that is used to display a spinner, an image and/or a message in different situations:
   - while fetching data from the backend, e.g, in the PostsPage and ServicesPage components
-  - nested within the NotFound component for displaying an image and appropiate message
+  - nested within the NotFound component for displaying an image and appropiate message, e.g in the feed page when the authenticated user doesn't follow any other user
 4. DeleteConfirmation.js, which has been used in the same components as the ControlsDropdown component (except in the Profile one as profiles can't be deleted from the UI).
 More about this component in the "Credits" section.